nathanielwarner/carletonian-wordpress/wp-content/plugins/instagram-feed/README.txt

 * Plus more customization options added all the time!

 == Changelog ==
+= 2.1.4 =
+* Tweak: If sb_instagram_js_options is not defined, a default object is set.
+* Tweak: Added a text link in the settings page footer to our new free [YouTube plugin](https://wordpress.org/plugins/feeds-for-youtube/)
+* Fix: Local images not being used when available in certain circumstances.

 = 2.1.3 =
 * New: Added filter "sbi_settings_pages_capability" to change what permission is needed to access settings pages.
 * Tweak: Updated language files for version 2.0+.